In this new series, we’re sitting down with Yieldifiers across the business to find out more about what they do all day.

 How does the finance online journey intersect with offline touchpoints?
 Do you think the industry is doing a good job of connecting these journeys?

 Banks and financial institutions are slowly changing here.

-The industry is definitely doing a better job than it was, but I think the majority of more traditional players will remain behind the retail curve for a while longer yet.
+The industry is definitely doing a better job than it was at optimizing the financial services customer journey, but I think the majority of more traditional players will remain behind the retail curve for a while longer yet.
 You can see progress in things like click-to-call options online, which allow users an easy way to ask questions and get answers quickly without interrupting their purchase journey.